-Our Mats and Integrated Services segment, which generated 24% of consolidated revenues for the first quarter of 2019, provides composite mat rentals utilized for temporary worksite access, along with related site construction and services to customers in various markets including E&P, electrical transmission & distribution, pipeline, solar, petrochemical, and construction industries across North America and Europe.
+Our Mats and Integrated Services segment, which generated 23% of consolidated revenues for the first nine months of 2019, provides composite mat rentals utilized for temporary worksite access, along with related site construction and services to customers in various markets including E&P, electrical transmission & distribution, pipeline, solar, petrochemical, and construction industries across North America and Europe.
 We also sell composite mats to customers around the world.
-The Mats and Integrated Services segment revenues from non-E&P markets represented approximately 40% of the segment's revenues for the first quarter of 2019.
+The expansion of our rental and service activities into non-E&P markets represents a strategic priority for us due to the magnitude of this market growth opportunity, as well as the market's relative stability compared to E&P. The Mats and Integrated Services segment rental and service revenues from non-E&P markets increased to approximately \$50 million for the first nine months of 2019 compared to approximately \$45 million for the first nine months of 2018.
+Product sales revenues largely reflect sales to non-E&P and international E&P markets, and typically fluctuate based on the timing of customer orders.

-First Quarter of 2019 Compared to First Quarter of 2018
+Third Quarter of 2019 Compared to Third Quarter of 2018